Must Read

 Similarly, the references to Beyoncé's connection to Markle seem tenuous, with the only notable event being their encounter at the Lion King premiere.

-On a brighter note, and Queen recently visited Belfast, where they were presented with a stunning cake to commemorate their trip.
+On a brighter note, King Charles and Queen Camilla recently visited Belfast, where they were presented with a stunning cake to commemorate their trip.

 The royal couple enjoyed their time at the new Coronation Garden in Northern Ireland, which showcases sustainable gardening principles.